Top Things to Do in Oklahoma City

 Is Science Museum Oklahoma worth visiting?

 Science Museum Oklahoma (formerly Omniplex) is a hands-on science center with over 350 interactive exhibits, a planetarium, and occasional traveling exhibitions.
-Reviews generally praise it for families with children, the outdoor Science Park and the CurioCity area for younger kids.
+Reviews generally praise it for families with children, particularly the outdoor Science Park and the CurioCity area for younger kids.
 Adult admission is around $17-20, and we recommend checking their website for current special exhibits and planetarium showtimes.

 How much are Orr Family Farm tickets?